Swiss B2B Marketing-Report 2026

 3. Reporting without decision-making

-It is documented but not prioritized.
+Information is documented but not prioritized.

 4. Tool Logic vs. Business Logic